JannisHoch/pcrglobwb_utils/docs/api/nc_data.rst

 From points
 -----------

-.. currentmodule:: timeseries
+.. currentmodule:: nc_data
 .. autoclass:: nc_data

-.. currentmodule:: timeseries.nc_data
+.. currentmodule:: nc_data.nc_data

 PCR-GLOBWB writes output to netCDF4-files.
 It is thus necessary to have the right tools to read and process the data.